xihongyang1999/MGCN/README.md

 ### Requirements

-The proposed ICRN is implemented with python 3.8.8 on a NVIDIA 1080 Ti GPU.
+The proposed MGCN is implemented with python 3.8.8 on a NVIDIA 1080 Ti GPU.

 Python package information is summarized in **requirements.txt**: